DAY EIGHTY TWO

 “Stay alive!
 Run if you can!”
 Sandstorm called over his shoulder as we ran ahead into the belly of the Queen’s Court.

-Voltun sitting up against a wall “I can’t really run, so you’ll have to keep going.
+Voltun gently slid himself down onto the ground and sat up against the wall behind him.
+He winced when the cold stone touched his shoulder.
+“I can’t really run, so you’ll have to keep going.
 I can keep this place guarded from here.”
-Puts away his sword and takes out a crossbow.
+He put his sword in its sheath and loaded the crossbow strapped to his side.
 “Is there any more people coming with you all?
 There’s supposed to be a group of drow with you.”

-“Pe Ell and his drow remained behind so we could continue forward.” me
+“Pe Ell and his drow remained behind so we could continue forward.”
+I said, briefly looking over my shoulder at the tunnel we came out of.

 “Same with Ishitari and Mirath.”
 Sandstorm added.